 To encourage expanding the depth and breadth of imagination paired with knowledge, students at Harding can also minor in one of the areas listed below.

-For Secondary Education majors in other teaching fields: An additional licensure program in Theatre
+- For Secondary Education majors in other teaching fields: Minor in Theatre Education